-Halloween goes way back - all the way to an ancient Celtic festival called Samhain (pronounced "Sar-win").
+Halloween goes way back - all the way to an ancient Celtic festival called Samhain (pronounced "Sar-win"), commemorated in England, Scotland, Ireland and parts of France.

 The Celts believed that as winter approached and the days got darker, evil spirits came out to roam the earth.
 These spirits were thought to cause all kinds of trouble - ruining the last crops, spoiling food stores, and even bringing starvation.